November 3, 2006

 They are devotees of the fertility goddess Bahuchara and their dancing

-performances bring fertility to newly married couples and new born babies.
+performances bring fertility to newly married couples and new born

 Hijra are born male but undergo voluntary castration.
 They are thus,